woksin-org/add-to-changelog-action/README.md

 # GitHub Action - Add To Changelog
 ![Github JavaScript Actions CI/CD](https://github.com/dolittle/add-to-changelog-action/workflows/Github%20JavaScript%20Actions%20CI/CD/badge.svg)

-This GitHub action prepends the release note from the PR body to the CHANGELOG.md file and commits and pushes the file to the current branch.
+This GitHub action prepends the release note from the PR body to the `CHANGELOG.md` file.
+It then commits and pushes the file.

 ### Inputs
 - `version`: The version released